sliu107/tp/docs/DeveloperGuide.md

       Expected: Application lists all flashcards which match the MEDIUM priority level.

 3. Marking flashcard as reviewed.
-    - Prerequisite: There are at least 1 flashcard in the application.
+    - Prerequisite: There is at least 1 flashcard in the application.

     - Test case: `reviewed 1`